Version Monitoring

 expression: scalar(sum(avg_over_time(current_sessions{job="cav-demo-app-1-backend-svc",namespace="demo"}[2h]))) <= bool 5

-The supplied PromQL expression is executed as a Prometheus query by the CAP Operator.
+The PromQL expression is executed as a Prometheus query.
 The expected result is a scalar boolean (0 or 1).
-Users may use comparison binary operators with the bool modifier to achieve the expected result.
+Use comparison binary operators with the bool modifier to produce the expected result.
 If the evaluation result is true (1), the workload is eligible for removal.

-• the predefined evaluation based on metric types is not enough for determining usage of a workload.
+• the predefined metric-type evaluation is insufficient for determining workload usage.

-• custom metrics scraping configurations are employed where the job label in the collected time series data does not mach the name of the (Kubernetes) Service created for the workload.
+• custom scraping configurations are used where the job label in the collected time series data does not match the name of the Kubernetes Service created for the workload.

 Scrape Configuration

 Prometheus Operator is a popular Kubernetes operator for managing Prometheus and related monitoring components.
-A common way to setup scrape targets for a Prometheus instance is by creating the ServiceMonitor resource which specifies which Services (and ports) that should be scraped for collecting application metrics.
+A common way to set up scrape targets is by creating the ServiceMonitor resource, which specifies which services (and ports) to scrape for application metrics.

 kind: CAPApplicationVersion